top of page

 Some veterinarians may recommend toxic prescription diets to solve the issue.

+Anal gland problems can arise for so many reasons.
 The main claim to fame on the stinky issue is that the stool is too soft and they are not expressing routinely with bowel movements.
+Increasing fiber is the typical go-to remedy of choice for many professionals to recommend.

 Another main recommendation that really jerks my chain is routine anal gland expression.
 Sometimes, veterinarians (and groomers) are doing this MONTHLY.
+Even when no symptoms or signs are present!

 Let me be brief to say this is incredibly inappropriate.